navinskyy/encrypting-thunderbird/README.md

 Another controlled method available between the VMs

-Example file:

-navs-public.asc
+Example:

+yourname-public.asc

+[!NOTE]
 The .asc file is a public-key file.
 It is not the encrypted email itself.

-Step 6: Import the NAVS Public Key into Anne's Thunderbird
+Step 6 — Import the yourname Public Key into cs's Thunderbird

-On the Anne Thunderbird VM:
+On the cs Thunderbird VM:

 Open OpenPGP Key Manager.

 Click File.

-Select the option to Import Public Key(s) From File.
+Select Import Public Key(s) From File.

 Select:

-navs-public.asc
+yourname-public.asc

 Confirm the import.

-Verify that the NAVS public key now appears in Anne's OpenPGP Key Manager.
+Verify that the yourname public key appears in the OpenPGP Key Manager.

+Verification

+You should be able to locate a key associated with:

+yourname@bdo.ph.com

+✉️ Sending the Encrypted Email

-Step 7: Compose an Encrypted Email
+Step 7 — Compose an Encrypted Email

-On Anne's Thunderbird:
+On the cs Thunderbird VM:

 Click Write / Compose.

-Enter:
+Enter the recipient:

-To: navs@bdo.ph.com
+To: yourname@bdo.ph.com

+Enter the subject:

 Subject: OpenPGP Encryption Test

-Enter a test message, for example:
+Enter a test message:

 This is an OpenPGP encryption test.

 Enable Encrypt.

-Thunderbird should identify the NAVS public key as the key used for encryption.
+Thunderbird should identify the yourname public key as the key used for encryption.

-If Thunderbird reports:
+If Thunderbird Reports "No Key Available"

-No key available
+Verify:

+cs Thunderbird
+       │
+       ▼
+OpenPGP Key Manager
+       │
+       ▼
-verify that the NAVS public key has been imported correctly.
+yourname public key
+       │
+       ▼
+yourname@bdo.ph.com

+If the key is missing, import the yourname-public.asc file again.

-Step 8: Send the Encrypted Email
+Step 8 — Send the Encrypted Email

 After Thunderbird confirms that encryption is available:

+Review the recipient.

+Confirm that Encrypt is enabled.

 Click Send Encrypted.

 The message is sent using OpenPGP encryption.

+cs
+ │
+ │ Encrypt
+ │
+ ▼
+yourname PUBLIC KEY
+ │
+ ▼
+ENCRYPTED EMAIL
+ │
+ ▼
+yourname PRIVATE KEY
+ │
+ ▼
+READABLE MESSAGE

+[!IMPORTANT]
 The recipient's corresponding private key is required to decrypt the message.

+[!NOTE]
-Important: Encryption protects the message contents while the message is being stored or transmitted.
+Encryption protects the message contents while the message is being stored or transmitted.
 The recipient's Thunderbird may automatically decrypt it after receiving it if the required private key is available.

+🔎 Verification

-Step 9: Verify That the Message Is Encrypted
+Step 9 — Verify That the Message Is Encrypted

 Open the received message in Thunderbird.